cpjobling/eg-247-textbook/_build/elementary_signals/index.md

 # Elementary Signals

+The preparatory reading for this section is [Chapter 1 of Karris](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=75#ppg=17) which

+* begins with a discussion of the elementary signals that may be applied to electrical circuits
+* introduces the unit step, unit ramp and dirac delta functions
+* presents the sampling and sifting properties of the delta function and
+* concludes with examples of how other useful signals can be synthesised from these elementary signals.

-An annotatable copy of partial notes and in-class examples for this presentation will be distributed before the first class meeting as **Worksheet 3** the handouts section of the *_Content Library* of the **OneNote Class Notebook** for this class.
+An annotatable copy of partial notes and in-class examples for this presentation will be distributed before the first class meeting as **Worksheet 3** the handouts section for week 1 of the *_Content Library* of the **OneNote Class Notebook**.
 You can also view the notes for this presentation as a webpage ([HTML](https://cpjobling.github.io/eg-247-textbook/elementary_signals/index.html)) and as a downloadable [PDF file](https://cpjobling.github.io/cpjobling/eg-247-textbook/elementary_signals/elementary_signals.pdf).

 Consider the network shown below, where the switch is closed at time $t=T$.